 Priyangi Bulathsinhala is an Assistant Teaching Professor of Statistics at Penn State

-For her Ph.D. dissertation she investigated optimal spatial methods for the analysis of functional connectivity in fMRI data.
-Her work focused on improving the detection of functional connectivity in brain by reducing the large number of voxel-based tests arise in the current methods.
+For her Ph.D. dissertation, she investigated optimal spatial methods for the analysis of functional connectivity in fMRI data.
+Her work focused on improving the detection of functional connectivity in the brain by reducing a large number of voxel-based tests arising in the current methods.
 She is interested in continuing to develop this work.

 Additionally, Bulathsinhala also has two ongoing collaborative projects:

-2. With Dr. Kristina Douglass at Penn State, Anthropology, she is collaborating on a project to develop statistical methods that would help one to determine fossilized eggshells were hatched naturally after its’ incubation period or if they were destroyed (perhaps by humans) before they were hatched.
+2. With Dr. Kristina Douglass at Penn State, Anthropology, she is collaborating on a project to develop statistical methods that would help one to determine whether fossilized eggshells were hatched naturally after their incubation period or if they were destroyed (perhaps by humans) before they were hatched.

-Apart from being full time teaching faculty, She serves as an academic advisor to undergraduate Statistics majors and serve as a member of ECoS Climate and Diversity Committee.
-She is also a reviewer for American Journal of Distance Education since 2019.
+Apart from being full-time teaching faculty, She serves as an academic advisor to undergraduate Statistics majors and serves as a member of the ECoS Climate and Diversity Committee.
+She is also a reviewer for the American Journal of Distance Education since 2019.